ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 The Adafruit QT Py2040 is connected with APDS9960.
 PC is used to receive the infstructions and take corresponding actions.

 My visualizer provides a cool indicator of the light intensity of the surroundings.
+The visualizer can recognize the intensity of the light, and then provides a sentence on the text editors to the light.
+Different colors will also be shown on the neopixel with the light.

 The parameter integration time is set to be 16, and at this case the brightness value's level range for APDS9960 can be obtained as:
 1025*16 = 16400.